Skip to main content

 Overview

-The client gifts money to a trust and receives regular fixed capital payments for the whole of their life or until the fund runs out – no discretion to change beneficiaries.
+The client gifts money to a trust and receives regular fixed capital payments for the whole of their life or until the trust fund runs out.
+As the trust is a bare trust the beneficiaries are fixed and it is not possible to change them after the trust is declared.

 Quick facts